 Notice, in the equation in the previous paragraph, that the change in a charged particle's momentum (left hand side of the equation) is directly proportional to the strength of the magnetic field, B, the particle is moving through.
 The strength of the magnetic field produced by an electric current (e.g., a cosmic sized Birkeland current) falls off inversely as the first power of the distance from the current.
 Both electrostatic and gravitational forces fall off inversely as the square of the distance.
 This inherent difference in the spatial distribution of electromagnetic forces as compared to gravitational forces may indeed be the root cause of the inexplicable velocity profiles exhibited by galaxies.

 Electrical engineer Dr. Anthony L. Peratt, using Maxwell's and Lorentz's equations, has shown that charged particles, such as those that form the intergalactic plasma, will evolve into very familiar galactic shapes under the influence of electrodynamic forces.
-The results of these simulations fit perfectly with the observed values of the velocity contours in galaxies.
+The results of these simulations fit nicely with the observed values of the velocity contours in galaxies.
 No missing matter is needed - and Newton can rest easy in his grave.
 The electromagnetic force is many orders of magnitude stronger than the force due to gravity and it distributes itself more widely throughout space.
-But present day astronomy refuses to recognize the existence of any cosmic force other than gravity.
-That error is the cause of their mystification.
+But present day astrophysicists refuse to recognize the existence of any cosmic force other than gravity.
+That mind-set is the cause of their mystification.

 A farmer and his young daughter are driving along a dusty road.
 They are almost home when the car breaks down.
 The farmer walks to the barn and gets his horse, Dobbin.
 He harnesses Dobbin to the front bumper of the car and begins to drag it along the road toward home.
 The young daughter takes a piece of string and attaches it to the bumper and says, "I'll help drag the car, Daddy."

 In 1986, Nobel laureate Hannes Alfven postulated both an electrical galactic model and an electric solar model.
-Recently physicist Wal Thornhill has pointed out that Alfven's circuits are really scaled up versions of the familiar homopolar motor that serves as the watt-hour meter on each of our homes.
-The simple application of the Lorentz force equation ("crossing" the direction, v, of the current into the direction, B, of the magnetic field) yields a rotational force.
+The simple application of the Lorentz force equation described above ("crossing" the direction, v, of the current into the direction, B, of the magnetic field) yields a rotational force.
 Not only does this effect explain the mysterious tangential velocities of the outer stars in galaxies, but also (in scaled down version) the observed fact that our Sun rotates faster at its equator than at higher (solar) latitudes.

-Up to now astronomers and cosmologists have not given serious consideration to any sort of electrical explanation for any of the above observations.
-This is puzzling because all these electrical principles have now been known for decades.
-They have long been applied in the solution of problems in plasma laboratories here on Earth and have been used successfully in the invention of many practical devices - such as industrial electrical arc machining, particle accelerators, etc. The correct, simple, solution to the "mysteries" of galaxy rotation lies in Plasma Electro-Dynamics - not in the invention of imaginary, fanciful entities such as WIMPs and MACHOs or in the trashing of a perfectly valid law of physics as is proposed in MOND.
+Up to now astronomers and cosmologists have not given consideration to any sort of electrical explanation for the above observations.
+This is inexcusable because all these electrical principles have been known and studied for decades.
+They have been applied in the solution of problems in plasma laboratories here on Earth and have been used successfully in the invention of many practical electrical devices - such as industrial electrical arc machining, particle accelerators, etc. The correct, simple, solution to the "mysteries" of galaxy rotation lies in Plasma Electro-Dynamics - not in the invention of imaginary, fanciful entities such as WIMPs and MACHOs or in the trashing of a perfectly valid law of physics as is proposed in MOND.

-But, the ultimate resolution of the dilemma lies in realizing that Newton's Law of Gravity is simply not applicable in these situations.
-Maxwell’s equations are!
-Why do astrophysicists grope wildly for solutions in every possible direction except the right one?
+But, the ultimate resolution of the dilemma lies in realizing that Newton's Law of Gravity is simply not, by itself, applicable in these situations.
+Maxwell’s and Lorentz"s equations are!
+Why do astrophysicists continue to grope wildly for solutions in every possible direction except the right one?
 Theirs is an embarrassing Quixotic Quest that will never lead to a real-world solution.

 Go to the next page